Prince William’s Partying: A Break Before A Tough Trip To City Where Diana Died

 — Alison Bates (@alisonbates200) March 15, 2017

-[Featured Image Alastair Grant – WPA Pool/Getty Images]
+[Featured Image by Alastair Grant/WPA Pool/Getty Images]